What is an Investment Teaser?

 - Investment Highlights: These include three to five points that outline the Unique Selling Points (USP) of the investment or acquisition opportunity.
 Examples of investment highlights can be market leadership, ownership of proprietary technology, significant revenue growth, strong alliances and/or partnerships, an extensive sales network, superior production capabilities, an experienced management team, etc.

-- Company Overview: An investment teaser usually includes a brief description of the geographical regions and the competitive landscape in which the company operates in.
+- Company Overview: An investment teaser usually includes a brief description of the geographical regions and the competitive landscape the company operates in.
 A company description should also be provided to give potential buyers a better understanding of the company.
-It is critical that the company information is not directly copied from the company’s website, since doing so may easily allow potential buyers to identify the company when it wishes its identity kept confidential.
+It is critical that the company information is not directly copied from the company’s website, since doing so may enable potential buyers to identify the company when it wishes its identity kept confidential.

 - Customers Overview: If possible, major customer names should be included to build credibility for the company.